arnholm/premake5cb/README.md

 ```
 ## Settings

-The plugin has several user adjustable options, accessed via the Code::Blocks Plugins menu.
+The plugin has user adjustable options, accessed via the Code::Blocks Plugins menu.
 The idea with the settings is to provide defaults for values that may not be directly available in the original Code::Blocks workspace or project files.

 * First, defaults are applied from the GUI settings, i.e. on workspace, project and config levels.